 One client, who I’ve worked with for years, has done an outstanding job of building a comprehensive library of videos to demonstrate the machinery they build.
-They have over 100 videos now, and they are essential as a selling tool, and as a resource to their customers.
-They upload new video on a weekly basis, and have never had a problem.
-Until recently.
-One day, they logged in with their profile as usual, and suddenly couldn’t access the management tools of their YouTube channel.
+They have over 100 videos now, and they’re essential a selling tool and as a resource to their customers.
+They upload new videos on a weekly basis and have never had a problem, until recently.
+One day, they logged in with their profile as usual, but suddenly were not recognized as the YouTube channel manager and couldn’t access any management tools.

-If you have ever tried to find support for YouTube, you already know that there really isn’t any, outside of advertising.
-It’s a free service and understandably it would not be cost effective for Google to provide support to every user with a free account.
+If you have ever tried to find support for YouTube, you already know there really isn’t any, outside of advertising.
+It’s a free service and understandably, it wouldn’t be cost effective for Google to provide support to every user with a free account.

 There was one thing that saved us, though.
 We changed from a private email server to become a Google Business Class reseller last year.
-We also moved this client to Google Business Class mail at the same time, which allows us support for these items.
-After about an hour and a half on the phone with Google’s support team, they were able to identify that there had been a merged, conflicting account at the time of the transition, and sure enough that account was listed as the owner of the YouTube channel.
+We also moved this client to Google Business Class mail at the same time, which allows us support for Google tools, including YouTube.
+After about an hour and a half on the phone with Google’s support team, they were able to identify that there had been a merged, conflicting account at the time of the transition and sure enough, that account was listed as the owner of the YouTube channel.
 It should have transferred ownership to the new account (who was already listed as a manager of the channel), but even Google/YouTube aren’t perfect and strange things can happen.
 Why it suddenly came up a year later is still a mystery.

-I should note that we would have gotten absolutely nowhere if both we as a company, and this client did not have Google Mail, which allowed the support rep to be more flexible than she probably should have been, and helped to identify a backup of the conflicted account which we could find a way to access.
+I should note that we would have gotten absolutely nowhere if both we as a company, and this client did not have Google Mail.
+Having Google Mail accounts allowed the support rep to be more flexible than she probably should have been, and helped us to identify a backup of the conflicted account which we could find a way to access.

 The bottom line is this: If you have an active business YouTube channel, the account ownership credentials should be treated like critical company property.